What is a Prepayment Penalty?

 How can I avoid a prepayment penalty?

-The best way to avoid a prepayment penalty is to choose a mortgage that doesn’t include one.
+The best way to avoid a prepayment penalty is to choose a mortgage that doesn't include one.
 The good news is that prepayment penalties are exceedingly rare.
-In 2022, exactly 0 home buyers using a conventional, FHA, USDA, or VA loan were given a prepayment penalty.
+In 2022, none of the conventional, FHA, USDA, or VA loans tracked by government data included a prepayment penalty.

 See more mortgage statistics here.